 As you can see, determining how much you should have in your retirement savings is a little more complicated than just following a rule of thumb.
 While benchmarks can give you something to think about and a place to start, the reality is that you might need to save much more, depending on the lifestyle you expect to live, and whether you want to retire early.

 Where you keep your retirement portfolio depends on your situation and your long-term goals.
 If you have a company 401(k), there’s a good chance you’re already saving money in a retirement account.
 Review your options to make sure you’re getting what you need.

 If necessary, you might be able to roll your money into an IRA for more options and to help you better meet your goals.
-You can grow your wealth using a number of options, including Betterment and Wealthfront, which offer you the chance to open IRAs and save money for retirement.

 Carefully consider your options, and what you hope to accomplish with your money as you determine the best place to keep your retirement portfolio.
 You’ll also want to think of your asset allocation, shifting your investments as you approach retirement.